Get Over 250 Recipes

 Products that may interest you:

-Last year in April, US Patent offices published a patent on probiotic therapy by a group of researchers at the California Institute of Technology in Pasadena.
+In 2012, US Patent offices published a patent on probiotic therapy by a group of researchers at the California Institute of Technology in Pasadena.

 Sarkis Mazmanian and Paul Patterson, researchers leading the CalTech team, have put together a protocol for reducing symptoms of autism based on their research in mice.